wcarmon/docs/rust/structs.md

     1. Optionally, you can add a `pub fn new(...) -> Self { ... }`
 1. Borrowing field data:
     1. Purpose: avoid unnecessary allocation by sharing immutable data
-    1. struct needs to outlive fields (easy to specifiy via lifetimes on struct & borrowed field)
+    1. struct needs to outlive fields (easy to specify via lifetimes on struct & borrowed field)

 # Idioms